-If you are having trouble keeping your hair neat even though you are brushing it on a regular basis, it can be a sign of overheating.
-Healthy and elastic hair doesn’t get tangled up without a reason (like strong wind or restless sleep).
-If you have to deal with knots on a regular basis, your hair may be damaged.
+If you are having trouble keeping your hair neat even though you are brushing it regularly, it can be a sign of overheating.
+Healthy and elastic hair doesn’t get tangled up without reason (like strong wind or restless sleep).
+If you have to deal with knots regularly, your hair may be damaged.

 9. Hard to Manage

 Damaged hair is hard to style.
-It keeps becoming frizzy and the strands tend to look messy.
-If you are ending up wearing a ponytail just because holding the hair in place is impossible, consider new styling methods that don’t include heat.
+It keeps becoming frizzy, and the strands tend to look messy.
+If you end up wearing a ponytail just because holding the hair in place is impossible, consider new styling methods that don’t include heat.

 10. The Wrong Hair Color

 Damaged porous hair absorbs too much color.
-So if you are using the same dye you’ve always used but seen a different result, your hair is damaged.
+So if you are using the same dye you’ve always used but have seen a different result, your hair is damaged.

 What to Do If Your Hair Is Damaged by Heat